baile320/presentations/docker-intro/Notes.md

 It's so powerful and abstract and "simple" to use that it's easy to forget how complicated it really is under the hood.
 It feels like magic.

 ##### Appendix: Important Commands
-- sudo docker ps: list the running docker containers
+- `sudo docker ps`: list the running docker containers
-- sudo docker image ls: list the docker images on the host machine
+- `sudo docker image ls`: list the docker images on the host machine
-- sudo docker container: lists the docker containers on the host machine
+- `sudo docker container ls`: lists the running docker containers
-- sudo docker run: the command to use to run a container from an impage
+- `sudo docker run <addl_info>`: the command to use to run a container from an image
-- sudo docker inspect: tells you LOTS of information, some of which might be helpful for debugging
+- `sudo docker inspect <container_id>`: tells you LOTS of information, some of which might be helpful for debugging
-- sudo docker exec -it <container_id> /bin/sh: gives you a shell inside the container
+- `sudo docker exec -it <container_id> /bin/sh`: gives you a shell inside the container
-- sudo docker logs <container_id>: shows you the docker logs for a container
+- `sudo docker logs <container_id>`: shows you the docker logs for a container

 ##### Appendix: Other helpful info
 - Our documentation: https://tdx.umn.edu/TDClient/31/Portal/KB/ArticleDet?ID=7390